niles87/cs-rest-api/README.md

 # Game Services

-Slowly building a `c#` rest api that will handle storing a user with their inventory, and an items collection available to purchase.
+Slowly building a `.NET 6` rest api that will handle storing a user with their inventory, and an items collection available to purchase.